deadlydog/deadlydog.github.io/_posts/2020-11-08-Customize-git-config-based-on-the-repository-path.md

 ## Conclusion

-By simply keeping your personal and work git repositories in different directories, you can easily apply different git settings.
+By simply keeping your personal and work Git repositories in different directories, you can easily apply different Git settings.
 Here I've shown overriding the user's name and email, but you could use it for other things like preferring rebase instead of merge, which diff or merge tool to use, etc.
-While I didn't show it, you can also include different files based on what branch the git repo is on; perhaps you want some different rules applied when on the main branch vs. a feature branch.
+While I didn't show it, you can also include different files based on what branch the Git repo is on; perhaps you want some different rules applied when on the main branch vs. a feature branch.

-The advantages of using conditional includes in your global .gitconifg file instead of updating every repo's config are:
+The advantages of using conditional includes in your global .gitconifg file instead of updating each individual repo's config are:

-1. No manual work is necessary to apply the config change to the repos.
+1. No manual work is necessary to apply the config change to each repo.
-1. The changes are automatically applied to new repos created in the directory.
 1. If I change settings in the include file, they take effect immediately in all repos.
+1. The changes are automatically applied to new repos placed under the gitdir directory.

 Lastly, after writing this up I came across [this similar blog post by Eric Williams](https://www.motowilliams.com/conditional-includes-for-git-config), so if you still have questions check that out, as well as [the official git docs](https://git-scm.com/docs/git-config#_includes).